June 27, 2017

-June 27 is designated National HIV Testing Day to encourage people to learn their HIV status.
+On June 27th—National HIV Testing Day—people nationwide are encouraged to learn their HIV status.
 CDC recommends that everyone between the ages of 13 and 64 get tested for HIV at least once as part of routine health care.
 People with certain risk factors should get tested more often.

 Browse the links on this page to learn more about National HIV Testing Day and to find free, fast, and confidential HIV testing near you.